 I then whisked in the eggs, vanilla extract and natural yoghurt.
-I folded in the plain flour, baking powder, cinnamon, ground ginger and ground cardamom.
+Then I folded in the plain flour, baking powder, cinnamon, ground ginger and ground cardamom.

 Finally, I poured the mixture into a lined cake tin.
 I added blobs of Mackays Rhubarb & Ginger preserve and used a knife to swirl them around gently, I wanted there to still be sections of jam within the sponge once it was baked.

 I baked it for 35 minutes on 180C/350F/Gas Mark 4.